 The alternative way m.b. a bit more complicated: it seems there can be designed "check-once" setting to implement cf-promises against one host per group with common rules.
 In general, it looks to be non-dangerous workaround.

 - (1) looks to not to be the real bottleneck, as the hack can be implemented: due to git inside, rules m.b. written to RAM-based fs, then pushed to HDD.

 - New features in 4.0 looks really interesting, so I plan to test in on the new site.
 But it still not resolves "many identical hosts with a lot of directives, one string in some config was changed"?

 - (3) unfortunally I'm not java-programmer, but m.b.
 I can help with task-dispatching if it's the stick?
 Rudder looks much more proper solution after puppet|chef so it must be scaled to 1000-host threshold, imho :)

-#7 Updated by Florian Heigl about 1 year ago
+#7 Updated by Florian Heigl over 1 year ago

 here a reminder so this isn't lost: